tw3lveparsecs/azure-bicep-log-analytics/readme.md

 # Log Analytics
-This module will deploy a Log Analytics Workspace.
+This module will deploy a Log Analytics Workspace with solutions.

 ## Usage
 ``` bicep